Tuesday Apr 12th 2022, 0620-1820

 The forecast called for rain in the morning and sun by the afternoon, so I wasn’t too concerned about getting wet.
 Even if it poured, I’d dry by the end of the day.
 I started up a trail to the top of the rim once again, and I could feel it getting colder as I went.
 But there was a peaceful calm produced by the overcast skies.
 It was as if the desert was holding its breath in anticipation.
 Wildflowers sprang up alongside the trail as it switch-backed the steep canyon walls.
 This was a finely constructed elevator of good grade.

 All hell seemed to break loose when I reached the top.
 It started as a light pitter-patter but I could see very dark clouds moving in.
 I walked through mixed juniper prairie with little cover as the wind picked up.
 The hail began as a gentle spatter but quickly turned into a pelting from all directions.
 Suddenly I felt like I was inside a snowbowl, being shaken.
 Luckily I had already donned my rain jacket and the umbrella went up quickly after that.
-Stellar helped me fish out my rain skirt about 30 minutes into it, which by then was more for the cold than the precipitation.
-It had gone from the mid 50s in the canyon to 36 degrees in the hail storm…this makes sense seeing as how we were surrounded by a layer of ice quite suddenly.
+I fished out my rain skirt about 30 minutes into it, which by then was more for the cold than the precipitation.
+It had gone from the mid 50s in the canyon to 36 degrees in the hail storm…this made sense seeing as how I was surrounded by a layer of ice quite suddenly.